-Older men tend to have decreased levels of testosterone, and as such may have a harder time maintaining an erection or sexual desire.
+Older men tend to have decreased levels of the hormone, and as such may have a harder time maintaining an erection or sexual desire.
 It is known that using testosterone can help to improve sexual desire and performance in men.
-Again, this is mostly true for people who have a deficiency in their testosterone levels – further studies indicate that there’s a healthy level of testosterone for optimal sexual function, and taking more after reaching this level may not lead to any further benefit.

-Testosterone is highly involved with our mood, and many people who struggle with low testosterone are more likely to be depressed, irritable, angry, and tired.
-These issues don’t tend to occur with the natural age-related decline of testosterone and are thus attributed mostly to hypogonadism.
+Testosterone influences your mood, and many people who struggle with low T are more likely to be depressed, irritable, angry, and tired.
+These issues don’t tend to happen as severely with the natural age-related decline of testosterone and are mostly associated with hypogonadism.

 Fortunately, using testosterone gel can help to restore balance to your emotions and improve your mood.
 Testosterone therapy has been shown to help many males struggling with hypogonadism.

 Now although all these benefits listed above sound amazing, that is only half of the story.